HarshT10/React-Amazon-Clone/README.md

 - Firebase Authentication

+- Firebase Functions

 - Mobile Responsiveness

 - Express

-- Firebase Functions
+- React Bootstrap

-- Flexbox
+- Axios

 ---

 ## How much did it take to build this Project?

-- It took me around 3 days to make this project.
-I'm still working on it and will be updating it.
+- It took me around a week to make this project.

 ---